0x53A/Cargu/README.md

 # What
-A simple command line parser with an Api ~stolen~ inspired from [Argu](https://github.com/fsprojects/Argu)
+A simple command line parser with an Api ~stolen~ inspired from [Argu](https://github.com/fsprojects/Argu).

+## Status

+At the moment this is more of an experiment, I may use this at work and then port over the missing functionality from Argu.

 # Example